 Reading a good book at the end of your day is a great way to slow yourself down and get ready for sleep.
 It also helps distract you from any anxiety you may have left over from your day and puts you in a more passive and receptive mood ready to drift off to dreamland.

 You can find plenty of interesting books to read at your local library and if you have a tablet or e-book reader you can also find lots of literature online.
 Light reading is suggested over more intense technical reading.
 The last thing you want to do is over stimulate yourself.
 Fiction is probably the best genre for this.
+If you need a suggestion, take a look at the best meditation books.

 It’s also important to note that you should try to avoid reading off of backlit devices such as a laptop or tablet as the blue light they emit can stimulate you and keep you awake.